Momentum Continues to Build for ABS Vegas 2015

 Treasury Highlights Inclusion of RMBS 3.0 In Their "Benchmark Transaction"

 On November 12th, SFIG & IMN held their Private Label RMBS Reform Symposium and over 500 participants discussed critical issues holding back the PLS market, with a key focus on SFIG's RMBS 3.0 Project.
 Keynote speaker, Treasury’s Dr. Michael Stegman, stated "The benchmark transaction would include whatever consensus terms have been achieved thus far by the RMBS 3.0 effort, serving as a first road test of sorts for these emerging market standards."

-Read SFIG’s recently released RMBS 3.0 Second Edition Green Papers to learn more.
+Read SFIG’s RMBS 3.0 Second Edition Green Papers to learn more.

-SFIG’s high-level summary of the final rule can be found here and in-depth review can be found here, both of which were prepared by Stephen S. Kudenholdt, Partner, Dentons LLP.
-To learn more, please contact Alyssa Acevedo.
+To learn more about Regulation AB II, please see SFIG’s high-level summary of the final rule here and in-depth review here, both of which were prepared by Stephen S. Kudenholdt, Partner, Dentons LLP.

 SFIG and IMN are excited to host ABS Vegas 2015 on February 8-11 in Las Vegas.
 The three-and-a-half day program, developed by leaders who represent the most active firms in ABS, will feature coverage of the most pressing issues facing the marketplace.